When Leticia Bufoni’s father learned skateboarding was taking a firm hold of his young daughter, he sawed her first deck in half with a power saw.

 In the last decade, we’ve seen the rise of the likes of Alexis Sablone, Samarriah Brevard and Bufoni’s young Brazilian teammate Rayssa Leal, currently second in the world in street skating.
 And with more visibility for these women’s pros and female skating role models for a new generation to look up to, skateparks are becoming more inviting places for all who want in.

-With skateboarding making its debut at the Olympics this summer, the sport will be in need of heroes for a new and expanded stage – ambassadors to show the glories, elegance and camaraderie of the sport to an uninitiated audience.
+With skateboarding making its debut at the Olympics in a matter of hours, the sport will be in need of heroes for a new and expanded stage – ambassadors to show the glories, elegance and camaraderie of the sport to an uninitiated audience.

 She’s old enough, too, to remember when those chances to compete came at a cost.